XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 Blacklist limit: 50.

+Lv.
+90 is the highest level-gate for majority of the dolls, due to the 5th link.

 # To Do

 Go through saved comments and own comments to get friend gossips.

-List of non-elite units.
-Wherein anything not listed is an elite.

-Lv.
-90 is the highest level-gate for majority of the dolls, due to the 5th link.

 Battle strats per boss.